top of page

 In the second programme about the 2015 F-UEL, we put the emphasis on the students that make everything tick.
 These performers are given the opportunity to discuss about the inspirations that have led to their creations.
 Interviews conducted by Ben James.

 It’s time to re-fUEL with the best of University of East London’s four day festival of performing arts.
 This year we captured music and interviews with an unusual eclectic mix of emerging and established artists from music and dance.
-Tune in on Thursday when we’ll bring you groundbreaking music from VELOCITY – Velocity is a series of Acoustic and Electronic Showcase performances.
 Join us for the story behind the performers’ stories and hear more performing voices that are usually unheard.

 Hear more about this fantastic event and listen to the performances and workshops.